samirkhanalofficial/community_engineers_v1.2/README.md

 ### App Setup

-1. Move to the Requireq app folder
+1. Move to the Required app folder
    + For Bloodbanks :
     ```cd .\app\bloodbank\```
    + For Clients :